 Talk about it with someone you trust: Once you have discovered and acknowledged your pain that needs to be healed its important to talk about it with someone you trust.
 Talking about it not only reveals your feelings tied to the pain but it also uncovers beliefs you have developed about yourself and the world based on your pain.
 Talking about it can be a difficult thing to do but it is necessary for healing and truly moving forward without the effects lingering and causing you more issues.
 If you feel like you don’t have someone you trust to talk to consider seeing a professional counselor.
 The idea of talking about your pain to someone you don’t know intimately might be scary, but remember, the right counselor wont judge you and will listen to you with sincere care.

 Surrender to God and allow Him to comfort you: Considering the importance of my personal relationship with Jesus Christ, this step is the most important for me when dealing with pain.
 God wants nothing more than to offer you His love, peace, and comfort during times of pain.
 For a lot of people this might seem confusing given the common belief that God allows painful things to happen, but this is for a different discussion and blog post..
 In my own life, I have experienced true healing when I go before God and ask Him to comfort me in my pain and provide me with His hope.
 If you don’t have a relationship with Jesus Christ I strongly urge you to consider giving Him a chance at being your savior, it will forever change your life.
+It is also important to the best of your ability to surround yourself with people who will offer you love and comfort as well.

 Work towards forgiveness: This can be really hard and can take a long time.
 Forgiveness is so important for processing pain, whether you need to forgive yourself or someone else, this step is crucial to the process.
 Just remember, forgiving someone does not depend on that person being sorry, but on you making a choice to do it so that you can move on.
 Think about what happens to you when you don’t forgive?
 When I don’t forgive someone else I start to develop bitterness towards that person and become irritable and angry.
 This can even lead to fatigue, anxiety, and a loss in energy.
 Think about the impact this can have.
 I know that when I make the choice to forgive someone I am able to fully move beyond the pain.
 Now an important thing to remember is that you cannot skip all of the other steps and move right to forgiveness, as this will likely be a superficial thing that wont last.
-Forgiveness should follow acknowledging pain, talking about it with someone you trust, expressing your feelings, and experiencing God’s comfort.
+Forgiveness should follow acknowledging pain, talking about it with someone you trust, expressing your feelings, and experiencing true comfort.

 Hopefully these tips are helpful for you and encourage you to take some steps toward processing rather than avoiding your pain.
 I promise you that, although it might be painful initially, it will be well worth it.